 It’s also worth knowing that OSHA holds no requirement for manufacturers and distributors to mark or label their product with the acronym “NRTL.”
 Of course, they would probably be wise to at least acknowledge the certification.
 That said, potential buyers should be vigilant in their research before making a purchase or they risk obtaining a product that is unfit for their environment.

-On our product listings, we acknowledge the NRTL certification in the vacuum descriptions for buyer convenience.
+On our product listings, we acknowledge the NRTL certification in the vacuum descriptions for buyer convenience as they are ETL Intertek listed.
 After all, this is one of the first factors you should seek in your considerations – there’s no sense in getting excited over product specs only to find that the product doesn’t meet the standards of compliance and industry regulations.

 NRTL Certified Industrial Vacuum Systems